Contrasting Spirits Cap (OTCMKTS:SSCC) & MGP Ingredients (NASDAQ:MGPI)

-MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:SSCC) are both small-cap consumer staples companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their analyst recommendations, profitability, risk, institutional ownership, valuation, dividends and earnings.
+Spirits Cap (OTCMKTS:SSCC) and MGP Ingredients (NASDAQ:MGPI) are both small-cap consumer staples companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.

-MGP Ingredients has a beta of 1.33, suggesting that its share price is 33% more volatile than the S&P 500.
-Comparatively, Spirits Cap has a beta of -0.75, suggesting that its share price is 175% less volatile than the S&P 500.
+Spirits Cap has a beta of -0.75, suggesting that its share price is 175% less volatile than the S&P 500.
+Comparatively, MGP Ingredients has a beta of 1.33, suggesting that its share price is 33% more volatile than the S&P 500.

+75.2% of MGP Ingredients shares are owned by institutional investors.
+29.8% of Spirits Cap shares are owned by company insiders.
+Comparatively, 36.0% of MGP Ingredients shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares MGP Ingredients and Spirits Cap’s net margins, return on equity and return on assets.
+This table compares Spirits Cap and MGP Ingredients’ net margins, return on equity and return on assets.

 |Net Margins